langel/botb_irc_bot/README.md

 All that instant relay chat magic.

 # getting started
-Runs on node and Linux/Mac (or Windows w/ Cygwin) due to execSync usage For dev you'll need to change the bot's IRC nick.
+Runs on node and Linux/Mac (or Windows w/ Cygwin due to execSync usage).
+For dev you'll need to change the bot's IRC nick.

 To install the prerequisites: